MichaelCusackNelkin/WM_DATA410/Projects/Project_4.md

         rf_error = y - yhat_rf
       return yhat_test
 ```
-This function is able to use Loess, Random Forests, or Decision trees as both 'weak learners' and as gradient boosters.
-It works by a series of conditionals to figure out what the user would like to do, then training a weak learner and using a for loop to train a number of boosting algorithms for as many iterations as are input by the user.
+This function is able to use Loess, Random Forests, or Decision trees both as 'weak learners' and as gradient boosters.
+It works via series of conditionals that figure out what the user would like to do, and then by training a weak learner and using it for a loop to train a number of boosting algorithms for as many iterations as are input by the user.
 ## LightGBM
 LightGBM is a powerful gradient boosting algorithm that uses decision tree boosters.
 The thing that makes LightGBM different is that it grows its trees by each leaf, rather than by each level.
 This means that for each decision tree, the only leaf that gets to split into the next level is the on with the highest loss.
 This is great for using fewer resources on large datasets, and for processing speed, however it can lead to overfitting on small datasets.
 This change is why LightGBM has 'light' in its name, as it used much less memory than other competitive algorithms and gives results quickly.